 Roy S. Freedman, provides consulting services, training, litigation support, and software for risk management and mathematical modeling.

-Inductive Solutions specializes in the financial information technology of trading and order management systems; clearing and settlement systems; regulatory systems; and compliance systems.
+Inductive Solutions specializes in financial systems of systems: trading and order management systems; clearing and settlement systems; regulatory systems; and compliance systems.
 Read about these systems of systems in the book:

 From the Media"Financiers have been investing in faster technology for centuries to get the edge on competitors.
 Consultant Roy S. Freedman, in Introduction to Financial Technology, describes some of the biggest breakthroughs."